LOVE-ONENESS

 *love (agape)=to regard with favor, on principle, spontaneous; (philadelphia)=love of the brethren.

 The Unity or Oneness principle is associated with love.
 The above scriptures indicate a love meant to permeate the relationship with one another and God.
 Love is portrayed as lofty, reaching for the brighter light, expanded service, and closer communion.
 John’s scripture reveals the binding element of love—those of the Way should be identified by how they love one another.
 This love light shines forth for others to see and to be attracted by.
+This is noted by the attraction many felt toward Jesus as he ministered.

 The following scriptures deal with the relationship between the disciples and Jesus, prompted by a question from Simon Peter: “Lord, whither thou goest?”
 Jesus states in 14.1: “Let not your heart be troubled: ye believe in God, believe also in me.”
-This scripture also closely associates Jesus with the Father, the God who is a Spirit, and His spirit is fully manifested in Jesus.
+This scripture also closely associates Jesus with the Father, the God who is a Spirit, and that His spirit is fully manifested in Jesus.
 John 14.20-21 gets us closer, “At that day ye shall know that I am in my Father, and ye in me, and I in you.
 (21) He that hath my commandments, and keepeth them, he it is that loveth me: and he that loveth me shall be loved of my Father, and I will love him, and will manifest myself to him.”

 *